xpherechain/docs.x-phere.com/docs/references/network-info.md

 `wss://testnet.x-phere.com/ws` answers `301 Moved Permanently` to `/ws/`.
 Clients that do not follow redirects during the WebSocket handshake must use the trailing-slash form.
 Mainnet upgrades at `/ws` directly.
 :::

+### Which Mainnet endpoint to use

+Point production traffic at **`rpc.x-phere.com`**.
+It fronts several Foundation endpoint nodes across regions.
+Health checks run continuously, and requests move to a healthy node when one stops answering — no client change, no DNS edit on your side.

+`en-hkg` and `en-bkk` remain available and address single nodes directly.
+Use them when you need to pin traffic to one region, or to compare two nodes against each other while debugging.
+Because they are single origins, an outage there is visible to your application; `rpc.x-phere.com` absorbs it.

+All three answer the same JSON-RPC methods over both HTTPS and WebSocket, and are rate limited per client IP.
+If you run an indexer or any workload that needs sustained high request volume, contact the Foundation rather than spreading load across the hostnames — the limit applies to the underlying nodes either way.

 ### Explorer routing

 | Network | Explorer to use | Notes |